Ever left a meeting feeling like you were forgetting something? And then you thought to yourself, “I wish I took some

 Expecting attendees to take their own notes opens the door to misunderstandings and is a waste of time.
 Instead, give everyone access to the same shared document so there’s one source of meeting note truth.
 Bonus: Participants can focus less on note taking and more on the issues at hand.

 Slack and other chat programs are great venues for follow-ups since they provide an immediate and direct way for all vested parties to push things forward and have context for future meetings.

-Templates afford you the ability to write meeting notes in a predefined format.
+Templates afford you the ability to write meeting notes in a predefined meeting notes format.
 Your meeting agenda is the ideal framework for turning one-off notes into a reusable template.
 The format is less important than making sure templates are shareable, actionable, and prepared in advance.